Daniel K. Inouye International Airport: Ground transportation

 The airport is accessible from both Interstate H-1 at exit 16 and Nimitz Highway.

 TheBus W Line serves the airport on the ground level, at the Daniel K. Inouye International Airport Skyline Station.
 This limited-stop route connects the airport to Downtown Honolulu, Ala Moana Center, and Waikiki via Nimitz Highway/Ala Moana Boulevard.
-Routes 40, 42, and 51 run on Nimitz Highway within walking distance of the airport.
+Routes 40, 42, and 51 run on Nimitz Highway within walking distance of the airport, serving the Skyline station directly on late-night trips.

 Skyline, the light metro system serving the City and County of Honolulu, provides service to airport via the Daniel K. Inouye International Airport station after Segment 2 opened in October 2025.
 The station is between terminal 1 & terminal 2 near the international parking garage.

 The Wiki Wiki Shuttle, the airport's free shuttle bus, provides service between the ticket lobbies of all three terminals, and between the concourses of Terminal 1 and Terminal 2 post-security.

-A 1.8 million sq. ft., $377 million consolidated rental car facility (CONRAC) opened on December 1, 2021, consolidating all rental car companies into one shared facility of 4,500 parking spaces across five levels.
+A 1800000 sqft, $377 million consolidated rental car facility (CONRAC) opened on December 1, 2021, consolidating all rental car companies into one shared facility of 4,500 parking spaces across five levels.